Skip to main content

 Woman steers a hire boat

 Whether you're an accustomed boater or are looking to try something new, a holiday afloat will never disappoint.
-Find out more by looking through our directory pages.
+Find out more about why you should try a canal boat holiday this year.

 We caught up with the team at Drifters to hear about their top canal boat holidays.

-2. Cruise to the historic Inland Port at Shardlow
+2. Journey to the historic Inland Port at Shardlow

 A week's break from Springwood Haven can take you to the historic inland port of Shardlow and back.
 The journey passes through the village of Atherstone, past Alvecote nature reserve, across the Tame Aqueduct, and through Fradley Junction, Alrewas, Barton-under-Needwood, Braunston, and Burton-on-Trent – home of the National Brewery Centre.